-The blue whale is a cosmopolitan species found in all the major oceans of the world.
-It has a tendency to remain in deep waters.
-This is the largest of the baleen whales, and biggest animal to ever have lived on Earth.
+The blue whale is a cosmopolitan species.
+It is found in all the major oceans of the world and has a tendency to remain in deep waters.
+It is the largest of the baleen whales and also the largest animal to have ever lived.

-Most frequent around west and north Iceland, rarer off Jan Mayen and Svalbard and along the coast of Norway and mainland Europe.
-Rare in the West Atlantic.
+In the North Atlantic, blue whales are most frequently found around west and north Iceland.
+They can also be found around Jan Mayen and Svalbard, as well as along the coast of Norway and mainland Europe.
+They are rare in the West Atlantic.

-Was hunted almost to extinction up until the mid-1900s, last catches off Spain in 1978.
-Is now protected globally.
+The blue whale was hunted almost to extinction up until the mid-1900s.
+The last recorded catches were off Spain in 1978.
+The species is now protected globally.

-International management regime by NAMMCO and the International Whaling Commission.
+There are international management regimes through NAMMCO and the International Whaling Commission (IWC).

 Scientific name: Balaenoptera musculus

 English: Blue whale

 Three subspecies: B. musculus intermedia (found in Antarctic waters, the largest subspecies), B. musculus musculus (found only in the Northern Hemisphere) and B. musculus brevicauda (found in the subantarctic zone of the Southern Indian Ocean and Southwestern Pacific Ocean, known as the “pygmy blue whale”).